nico-zn/Operator-Manual/ops/manage-your-crews.rst

 Planning
 --------

 To access general planning, go to **Crew > Planning overview**.
 This customizable page allows you display monthly planning of your crews.
 To add an activity, simply click on a cell and fill out the form.
-You should always indicate an airport to and airport from, as the optimization system always needs to know the nearest airport for each crew.
+You should always indicate an **airport to** and **airport from**, as the optimization system always needs to know the nearest airport for each crew.
 Use the button add to add another crew to the same activity.

 .. image:: images/crews/addactivity.png
     :align: center